secure-software-engineering/phasar/BreakingChanges.md

 # Breaking Changes

+## Development HEAD

+- Default build mode is no longer `SHARED` but `STATIC`.
+To build in shared mode, use the cmake option `BUILD_SHARED_LIBS` which is not recommended.
+Consider using `PHASAR_BUILD_DYLIB` instead to build one big libphasar.so.

 ## v0323

 - `EdgeFunctionPtrType` is no longer a `std::shared_ptr`.
 Instead `EdgeFunction<l_t>` should be used directly. `EdgeFunction` is now a *value-type* that encapsulates its memory management by itself.